jdoylenep/test_mi/README.md

 from GitHub class
-#this is a scond test of wditing the readme
+#this is a scond test of wditing the readmesososo